banner svg (1)

 The Iowa HHS provides a detailed description of everything required to run a registered child development home in the Child Development Home Registration Guidelines document.
 It includes requirements for things like discipline, meals, professional development and more.

 Child development homes are also required to adhere to certain staff-to-child ratios.
-Category A child development homes can care for up to six preschool-aged children and up to 8 when schools are closed for emergencies.
+Category A child development homes can care for up to six preschool-aged children and up to eight when schools are closed for emergencies.
 Category B child development homes may care for up to eight preschool-aged children and up to 12 when schools are closed for emergencies.
 Category C child development homes may care for up to 14 preschool-aged children and up to 16 when schools are closed for emergencies.
 For every category, the provider’s own children must be included in the ratio.

 Each type of child development home also has different requirements for the childcare provider.
 They will differ in terms of age, education, and experience in order to qualify.
 They also have different requirements for the homes themselves.
 These are the requirements for each type of child development home: